decimalcubed/ActionBind/README.md

 When an input is processed, if it passes the GameProcessed check, a Process hook check is ran, if any of these hooks return true, the input is ignored similarly to GameProcessed.

   - **Type**

     ```lua
-    function ActionBind.ProcessHook(input_object: InputObject) -> boolean)
+    type ProcessHook = (input_object: InputObject, was_queued: boolean) -> boolean;
     ```

   - **Usage**

     ```lua
-    -- Example process hook that blocks all inputs that are not in the Begin state
+    -- Example process hook that blocks all inputs that are not in the Begin state that were also queued
-    ActionBind.RegisterProcessHook("ExampleHook", function(input_object: InputObject)
+    ActionBind.RegisterProcessHook("ExampleHook", function(input_object: InputObject, was_queued: boolean)
-      return input_object.UserInputState ~= Enum.UserInputState.Begin
+      return input_object.UserInputState ~= Enum.UserInputState.Begin and was_queued
     end)
     ```
 ---

 ### Type: BindCallback